• Research

 free

-Spat~ is a library dedicated to sound spatialization in realtime.
-Originally designed as a library, it enables musicians and sound engineers to control the spatial sound processing for various sound broadcasting systems.
-Applications range from reproducing sound in a home setting to concert situations to holophonic and interactive sound installati…
+Spat~ is a library dedicated to real-time sound spatialization.
+Originally designed as a library, it enables musicians and sound engineers to control the spatial sound processing for various sound rendering systems.

 download